venkataSaik/world-clock-angular/README.md

 }
 ```

-This will give user with full information on entered city name.
+This will give time information of entered city name.